 A one-year unlimited subscription to programs in the General Catalog of the CLE On-Demand library.
 This cost-effective annual subscription provides access to hundreds of hours of programming, with new classes added each month covering a broad range of practice areas and emerging topics.
 Premium content excluded

-Now it its 27th year, this popular, advanced program covers significant recent developments and how they affect estate planning practice.
-Featuring a nationally renowned faculty of estate planning lawyers, as well as Professor Jeffrey N. Pennell, this on-demand video is designed for sophisticated practitioners who need to stay up-to-date on changes in the field!
+Now in its 27th year, this popular, advanced program covers significant recent developments and how they affect estate planning practice.
+Featuring a nationally renowned faculty of estate planning lawyers, as well as Professor Jeffrey N. Pennell, this webcast is designed for sophisticated practitioners who need to stay up-to-date on changes in the field!

 Understanding the basics of intellectual property is an important objective for non-profit organizations, board members, and counsel.
 Tax-exempt organizations manage a variety of IP-related issues daily - including organization names and logos, instructional materials, websites, social media, and even licensing opportunities.
 Your organization’s IP can be a valuable asset, but the laws protecting it present many traps for the unwary.

 Environmental, social, and governance (ESG) is a permanent fixture of the corporate lexicon.
 A $35 trillion+ sustainable finance market indicates the huge demand for sustainable investments, loans, and bonds for corporations with ambitious ESG commitments.
 Moving forward, transaction success will be keyed to corporate commitments to ESG and the ability to demonstrate meaningful strides.
 And since ESG criteria can be crucial to a corporate investment's success, ESG is already influencing financing options and negotiating positions for deals large and small.
 So before embarking on your next deal, register for this survey course highlighting ESG financing constraints and opportunities!